 The philosophy that shapes the leisure-time centers in Iceland is characterized with an emphasis on a child-centered pedagogy where play, informal learning, choice and autonomy of children should be the focus point.
 Such pedagogical vision aims to enhance the development of children and identifies the child and its needs at the core of daily practices.
 Therefore, it is not difficult to see how the leisure-time centres could support the fundamental pillars of education as defined in the national curricula, discussed above.
 A good example comes from Reykjavik city; according to its policy on LTC, every centre should highlight democratic ways of working with children.
 Most LTC in Reykjavik operate a children's council which takes part in deciding activities within the program.
-Children's development and their social responsibility.
+Children's democracy helps to develop the quality of the work in the LTC's, promotes children's development and their social responsibility.
 Although we cannot say with certainty that democratic practices exist in all LTC in Iceland, our discussions with practitioners in Iceland show that they emphasize child-centered practices.